“You see, I was born in the slums, that was before the ghetto. The ghetto was kind of refined; the slums was right there on the ground.” - Della Reese

 “Relax, I’m working on it,” I say, holding out my phone.
 Finally, Rebecca emerged from the edifice, excited as you could tell by her eyes, but still composed by her complexion and demeanor.
 She walked up to us slowly without saying too much, just smiling with bright eyes.

 “Thank you so much for coming.
-You’re definitely welcome to stay at our place,” she showed us good hospitality.
-We all exchanged glances and shrugged; departing with Rebecca up the stairs of the apartment.
+You’re definitely welcome to stay at our apartment,” she showed us good hospitality.
+We all exchanged glances and shrugged; departing with Rebecca up the stairs of the apartment complex.

 “DeAndre~!”
-Leanne was calling her boyfriend into her bedroom, eager to talk over the issues that have been surrounding them lately.
-This tatted up, bulky, young bull comes walking into the room, with the calmest of expressions on his face.
+Leanne was calling her boyfriend into her bedroom in the meantime, eager to talk over the issues that have been surrounding them lately.
+This tatted up, bulky, young buhl comes walking into the room, with the calmest of expressions on his face.

 “Hey baby,” he said, sitting down next to her.